1. Who we are

 | RevenueCat | RevenueCat Inc. | Subscription management | App Store receipt, subscription status |

 We do not sell your data to any third party.
-None of the above processors use your data for their own advertising purposes.
+None of the above processors may use PulseWave data for their own advertising purposes.
+Our processor agreements require them to protect personal data to a standard consistent with this policy, Apple's requirements and applicable data-protection law, and to process it only on documented instructions except where law requires otherwise.

 7. Children's privacy